+1 (713) 688-4600 | Sales Toll-Free: (855) SELL BPM | 24/7 Service: +1 (832) 617-5702 info@bpmmicro.com

 Inline is Wide

-Inline solutions attach at the tape feeder table, and are large, compared to standard tape feeders, taking up to 6 (or more) feeder positions on the placement machine.
-Depending on the complexity and mix of devices delivered on the tape reel, there may not be spare “real estate” for the inline programmer.
+Inline solutions attach at the tape feeder table and are large compared to standard tape feeders, taking up to 6 (or more) feeder positions on the placement machine.
+Depending on the complexity and mix of devices delivered on the tape reel, there may not be spare “real estate” for an inline programmer.
 It’s important to verify there’s room before committing to an inline solution.

 Multiple inline programmers may be required per machine if the programming time is longer than a single system can keep up with, or if multiple programmed devices are needed.
 That has a double cost: less available tape space, and the expense of additional inline programmers.
-The problem is obvious.
 The potential requirement to add another placement machine makes device programming inline a very expensive process.

 Socket Capacity

-RoadRunner utilizes sockets to program devices.
-Sockets are the electro-mechanical interface that uploads the signal from the computer to program a device.
-A small robotic arm moves the blank device to an awaiting socket and then returns the freshly programmed device to the tape, which feeds directly to the SMT pick and place machine.
-Sockets are “consumables” and require cleaning, maintenance, and replacement when their lifecycle is complete.
-Normally, the lifecycle can be managed between shifts, but what happens when a socket fails?
-Your expensive SMT will have to idle until the socket is replaced.
-BPM Automated systems have built-in fault tolerance; if a socket fails, the system simply bypasses that socket until it can be replaced.
-This may only cause a slight reduction in throughput, rather than shutting down the SMT line.
+Inline SMT programming solutions typically utilize sockets to program devices.
+These sockets are the electro-mechanical interface that uploads the signal from the computer to program a device.
+A small robotic mechanism moves the blank device into the socket and then returns the programmed device to the tape, which feeds directly to the SMT pick-and-place machine.
+Sockets are “consumables” and require cleaning, maintenance, and periodic replacement.
+If a socket fails during production, the SMT line may idle until it is replaced.
+BPM Automated systems have built-in fault tolerance; if a socket fails, the system simply bypasses that socket until it can be replaced—reducing downtime and maintaining throughput.

 Backups